12 great leaf peeping destinations in the Carolinas

 A brief video view of peak leaf peeping season along the Parkway (taken early morning on October 20, 2021 from Milepost 408 (Mt.
 Pisgah) to Milepost 422 (Devil’s Courthouse)).

 See the full Blue Ridge Parkway map to plan your adventure.

 This beautiful resort is nestled in the beautiful Blue Ridge Mountains.
-Amazing vistas of the mountains surround every inch of the resort.
-Whether you are dining at the wonderful Blue Ridge Artisanal Buffet, taking a stroll around the grounds, soaking in the spa hot tub, or enjoying a drink on the terrace, this is the most beautiful place to stay in all of North Carolina.
+Amazing vistas of the mountains surround every inch of the property.
+Whether you are dining at the wonderful Blue Ridge Artisanal Buffet, taking a stroll around the grounds, soaking in the spa hot tub, or enjoying a drink on the terrace, you will be surrounded by the beauty of the Blue Ridge mountains.